AishwaryaHB/aishwaryahb.github.io/README.md

 ### Ongoing Research

 <!--Much of my proposed work revolves around and studies different aspects of <a href="https://arxiv.org/abs/1206.5538" target="_blank">representation learning</a> with an eye towards  explaining complex, hierarchical information processing systems.-->
-My research thus far often leverages structure (geometrical and topological) in the representations and architectures of _artificial & biological_ neural networks so as to render them more interpretable and thereby discover their governing principles.
+My work typically leverages structure (geometrical and topological) in the representations and architectures of _artificial & biological_ neural networks so as to render them more interpretable and thereby discover their governing principles.
 Some ideas that I actively think about in these contexts are:
 - Sparse, low-rank, and low-dimensional approximations of data.
 - The effects of regularization & architecture on representations learnt by neural networks.